Jerry Kramer: Work as author

 In 1985, Kramer wrote Distant Replay, which updated the whereabouts of the members of the Packers' Super Bowl I championship team following a team reunion at Lambeau Field during the 1984 season.

 In October 2005, he released Inside the Locker Room, a CD set that includes Lombardi's final locker room address as the head coach of the Packers in January 1968, immediately after Super Bowl II.
 In September 2006, Kramer re-released his 1968 bestseller, Instant Replay.

+In 2023, Kramer co-wrote 'Run to Win' with Bob Fox.
+The book was published by Triumph Books.

 Health issues

 Kramer was noteworthy for overcoming a series of accidents and health issues prior to and during his professional football career.
 The most serious was in 1964; he played the first two games then missed the rest of the season, later diagnosed at the Mayo Clinic with actinomycosis.
 After his wood fragment removal surgery in May 1965, he reclaimed his starting position at right guard and the Packers won three straight NFL titles (and the first two Super Bowls) and he was a first-team All-Pro twice more.

 The original accident in the summer of 1953 occurred when Kramer was chasing a calf on his family's farm and the calf stepped on a board, shattering it and shooting a lance-shaped splinter of wood into Kramer's abdomen; after piercing his abdomen, the splinter partially exited Kramer's back between two vertebrae.
 Doctors cut the piece in two and pulled it out front and back; two weeks later, Kramer was at pre-season football practice at Sandpoint High School for his senior season.
 As a freshman, he backed into a lathe in shop class and incurred muscle damage to a hip, and was later in a car accident.
 While hunting, Kramer's shotgun exploded, which significantly injured his right forearm.
 He suffered broken bones, torn muscles, and nerve damage, which required plastic surgery and skin grafts.
 Some of the lead shot also penetrated his liver.
 To this day, Kramer cannot use the little finger on his right hand.

 In college at Idaho, Kramer was on the field for nearly every play until the final game when he incurred a minor knee injury.
 He played in two All-Star games shortly after.